Expensify/App/docs/articles/new-expensify/billing-and-subscriptions/Billing-page.md

 - Whether you’re on pay-per-use or an annual subscription
 - Whether you’re using the Expensify Visa® Commercial Card

-An active member is anyone who chats, creates, submits, approves, reimburses, or exports a report in Expensify in any given month.
+An active member is anyone who creates, submits, approves, reimburses, or exports a report in Expensify in any given month.
 This includes Copilots and automatic actions by Concierge.

-## Collect vs Control plan

-Control plan coming soon, comparison to follow.
+Your billing receipts can be viewed under **Settings** > **Account** > **Payments** > **Billing History**.
+We recommend appointing a single billing owner for each Group Workspace.

+# Save Money on Your Plan

+## The Expensify Visa® Commercial Card Savings

+Save the most money on your Expensify plan by pairing the Expensify Visa® Commercial Card with an annual subscription when the card is used for at least 50% of settled U.S. spend for the month.

+- **Collect Plan:** $5 per active member per month
+- **Control Plan:** $9 per active member per month

+**You also get cash back!** Earn 1% cash back on all Expensify Card purchases or 2% if card spending reaches $250,000 or more monthly (for U.S. purchases only).
+Cash back first applies to your Expensify bill, with any remainder deposited directly into your bank account.

+Use Expensify’s [savings calculator](https://use.expensify.com/resource-center/tools/savings-calculator) to see your potential savings with the Expensify Card.

-## Pay-per-use vs annual subscription
+## Annual Subscription vs Pay-per-use

+**Annual Subscription Discount**

+You get a 50% discount with an annual subscription:

+- Collect Plan: $10 per active member per month
+- Control Plan: $18 per active member per month

+If your active members exceed your subscription size, additional members are billed at the pay-per-use rate for that month.
+You can increase your subscription size at any time (extending your annual term) but can only reduce it once your current subscription period ends.

 **Pay-per-use**

-With the pay-per-use rate, you pay the full rate per active member.
+Rates for pay-per-use plans are applied at full price:
 - **Collect plan:** $20 per active member
 - **Control plan:** $36 per active member

-**Annual**

-With the annual rate, you set your monthly active member count at the beginning of your subscription and get 50% off your monthly active member cost.
-- **Collect plan:** $10 per active member
-- **Control plan:** $18 per active member

-If you have any additional active members above the number included in your set member count, they will be billed at the pay-per-use rate.
-You can also choose to increase your annual subscription size, which will extend your annual subscription length.
-However, you cannot reduce your annual subscription size until your current subscription has ended.
-For questions, contact Concierge or your account manager.

-## The Expensify Card

-Bundling the Expensify Card with an annual subscription provides you with the lowest monthly price for Expensify.
-And the more you spend with the Expensify Cards, the lower your bill will be.

-If at least 50% of your approved USD spend in a given month is on your company’s Expensify Cards, you will receive an additional 50% discount on the price per active member when paired with the annual subscription.
-- **Collect plan:** $5 per active member
-- **Control plan:** $9 per active member

-Additionally, you receive cash back every month that is first applied to your Expensify bill, further reducing your price per member.
-Any leftover cash back is deposited directly into your connected bank account.
-- 1% cash back on all Expensify Card purchases
-- 2% cash back if the amount spent across your Expensify Cards is $250k or more (for U.S. purchases only)